43apple/ImGui-Overlay/README.md

 5. Navigate to `"C:\your\path\here\External ImGui Base\x64\Release\"`, where you will find the executable

 ## Detections
 Though this application doesn't inject into the target or hook any functions in the target, it does create a handle to the target process, as stated before.
 Be careful, because any decent anticheat will strip said handle, or ban you for it.
 If this is a security concern for you, either implement a kernel driver (fairly simple for any decent programmer) or modify the program so it no longer creates a handle.
-Good luck.

 ## FAQ
 #### I'm getting errors when building the project!